KITrobotics/rll_sdk/docs/general/project_robot_playground.rst

 Installation
 ------------

-If you haven't already setup your ROS workspace and installed the robot playground project do so now by following the instructions outlined in :doc:`manual_installation` or use the :doc:`vm_setup`.
+If you haven't already setup your RLL workspace with the robot playground project, do so now by following the instructions outlined in :ref:`making-your-first-submission`.

 .. _playground-build: